mkwozniak/ZSpace-2DUnityPlanetShader/README.md

 ### Overlay Texture
 Overlays another texture on top of the entire sprite.
+This is used in the examples to apply a fading effect around the edges of the planet.

 ### HV Cutoff
-HV Cutoff applies an alpha cutoff on the horizontal and vertical UVS.
+HV Cutoff applies an alpha cutoff on the horizontal and vertical UVs.
 A noise pattern can be applied to this cutoff as well.

 ## Things To Note